 Junction of South and North Gate Roads

-The Visitor Center at the summit has candy, liquids and 4 options of cycling jerseys to purchase (that is the largest selection of any visitor center in the U.S. that we have visited - most do not have even one to choose from).
+The Visitor Center at the summit has candy, liquids and four options of cycling jerseys to purchase (that is notable in that it’s the largest selection of jerseys in any visitor center we’ve visited in the US, most don’t have even one to choose from).

 Summit Road leading to Visitor Center and Beacon (view west)